-Low-density parity-check codes are usually iteratively decoded using the belief propagation algorithm, also known as the message-passing algorithm [1].
+Low-density parity-check codes are usually iteratively decoded using the belief propagation algorithm, also known as the message-passing algorithm.
 The message-passing algorithm operates on a factor graph, where soft messages are exchanged between variable nodes and check nodes.
-The algorithm can be formulated as follows: in the first step, variable nodes x_i are initialized with the prior log-likelihood ratios (LLR) defined in (1) using the channel outputs y_i , where σ^2 represents the channel noise variance.
-This formulation assumes the information bits take on 0 and 1 with equal probability.
+The algorithm can be formulated as follows: in the first step, variable nodes $x_i$ are initialized with the prior log-likelihood ratios (LLR) defined in (1) using the channel outputs $y_i$ , where $\sigma^2$ represents the channel noise variance.
+This formulation assumes the information bits take on the values 0 and 1 with equal probability.

-$$L^{pr}(x_i) = \log \frac{\Pr(x_i = 0 \mid y_i)}{\Pr(x_i = 1 \mid y_i)} = \frac{2}{\sigma^2} y_i,$$ (1)
+$$L^{pr}(x_i) = \log \frac{\Pr(x_i = 0 \mid y_i)}{\Pr(x_i = 1 \mid y_i)} = \frac{2}{\sigma^2} y_i.$$ (1)

 The variable nodes send messages to the check nodes along the edges defined by the factor graph.
 The LLRs are recomputed based on the parity constraints at each check node and returned to the neighboring variable nodes.
 Each variable node then updates its decision based on the channel output and the extrinsic information received from all the neighboring check nodes.
 The marginalized posterior information is used as the variable-to-check message in the next iteration.

-1) Sum-Product Algorithm: The sum-product algorithm is a common form of the messagepassing algorithm.
-A simplified illustration of which is shown in Fig. 2a.
-The block diagram is for one slice of the factor graph showing a round trip from a variable node to a check node back to the same variable node as highlighted in the Fig. 2b.
-Variable-to-check and check-to-variable messages are computed using equations (2) and (3), where $\Phi(x) = -\log\left(\tanh\left(\frac{1}{2}x\right)\right), x \ge 0$.
-The messages q{ij} and r{ij} refer to the variable-to-check and check-to-variable messages, respectively, that are passed between the ith variable node and the jth check node.
-In representing the connectivity of the factor graph, Col[i] refers to the set of all the check nodes adjacent to the ith variable node and Row[j] refers to the set of all the variable nodes adjacent the jth check node.
+1) Sum-Product Algorithm: The sum-product algorithm is a common form of the message-passing algorithm, a simplified illustration of which is shown in Fig. 2(a).
+The block diagram is for one slice of the factor graph showing a round trip from a variable node to a check node back to the same variable node as highlighted in Fig. 2(b).
+Variable-to-check and check-to-variable messages are computed using equations (2) and (3), where $\Phi(x) = -\log(\tanh(1/2x)), x \ge 0$ .
+The messages $q{ij}$ and $r{ij}$ refer to the variable-to-check and check-to-variable messages, respectively, that are passed between the ith variable node and the jth check node.
+In representing the connectivity of the factor graph, Col[i] refers to the set of all the check nodes adjacent to the ith variable node and Row[j] refers to the set of all the variable node and subjacent the jth check node.
 The posterior LLR is computed in each iteration using the update (4).
 A hard decision is made based on the posterior LLR in every iteration.
 The iterative decoding algorithm is allowed to run until the hard decisions satisfy all the parity check equations or when an upper limit on the iteration number is reached, whichever occurs earlier.